Wyatt-Haley/Cattle-Market/README.md

 https://mymarketnews.ams.usda.gov/

 # How to use
-- Insure Python and all packages used are downloaded
+- Ensure Python and all packages used are downloaded
 - Place the files where you wish to save the contents
 - Edit slug_id list for selected barns and time frame
 - Optain API key (this can be done by creating a account via the USDA AMS MMN)